shakeel-faiz/FF/04Apr-15/jpeg.md

 3. **Can You Restore a Compressed JPEG?**

 -   **No recovery of lost data**: Once an image has been compressed with JPEG, the original data is lost, and it cannot be restored.
-You can’t "add back" the detail or sharpness that was removed during the compression process.
+You can't "add back" the detail or sharpness that was removed during the compression process.
 -   **Editing and post-processing**: While you cannot recover lost image data, you can make **visual improvements** to a heavily compressed JPEG through post-processing techniques.
-However, these edits won’t restore the original quality; they will only improve the appearance by reducing the visibility of artifacts.
-Here’s how:
+However, these edits won't restore the original quality; they will only improve the appearance by reducing the visibility of artifacts.
+Here's how:
     -   **Smoothing or blurring**: You can use **blurring filters** in photo editing software (like Photoshop or GIMP) to reduce the harsh edges of compression artifacts, which can make the image look more visually appealing.
     -   **Sharpening**: Some **sharpening** can help recover a bit of crispness, but overdoing it can introduce more artifacts or make the image appear unnatural.
     -   **Noise reduction**: Tools like **noise reduction filters** can help remove graininess or blocky areas caused by compression, though they often reduce fine details even further.